 A member of our admissions team may reach out to you to schedule an interview as a way to evaluate your English proficiency.

-Applicants from China are welcome to submit a Vericant or initialview interview.
+Applicants from China are welcome to submit a Vericant interview.
 This service provides the opportunity to talk personally with an interviewer in China.
 The conversation will be recorded and can be reviewed by the Lake Forest Admissions Office.

 We require a letter of recommendation (in English) from a teacher or a college counselor.
 While we only require one recommendation, we recommend submitting a letter from both a teacher and a college counselor as it will provide us with a more complete picture of you.